inboxidau/uRollingAppenderLog/README.md

 - how many backup versions of the log file you would like to maintain
 - if you also want to print the messages

 Backup files are given a siffix indicating how old they are.
-If max_backus is three then
+If max_backup is three then

 - output.log   *(contains the newest log entries)*
 - output.log.1  *(contains old log entreies)*